Notes for Contributors

 Articles should be submitted electronically via the online submission web site.
 Please note that the Journal only accepts submissions via the website and cannot consider articles received by any other means.

 Decisions to publish a submission are based on double-blind review (that is, the authors do not know who the reviewers are, and the reviewers do not know who the authors are).
 We will not send papers for review that are outside the scope of the journal or do not comply with the guidelines for authors.
-If a manuscript complies with the guidelines and is within the scope of the Journal, the editors will decide not to accept for publication without sending a manuscript for review, when it is evident to them that this is the right editorial decision.
+If a manuscript complies with the guidelines and is within the scope of the Journal, the editors will decide not to accept a manuscript for publication without sending a manuscript for review, when it is evident that this is the right editorial decision.

 Any editorial or submission queries may be sent to the General Editor, Professor Timothy Endicott.